olimoz/mech-interp-reasoning/README.md

 It is striking how models such as o1-preview can compete in doctoral level maths but make no great advancement on the ARC challenges.
 Furthermore, prompting and agentic approaches have notable impact, but are relatively small advancements to achieving human levels scores.
 It is apparent why Fei Fei Li believes next token prediction is not a complete architecture for reasoning, we may need an architecture designed for 2D inputs.

-Despite the limits of LLM's on ARC challenges, it is equally striking that using these problems and the contrasting pairs trick, we can quickly identify the nodes to steer, to shift a failed prediction into an accurate one.
+We appear to have some time to build defences against models and AI agents with far better reasoning abilities.
+It is therefore heartening that using the ARC challenges and the contrasting pairs trick, we can quickly identify the nodes to steer, to shift a failed prediction into an accurate one.
+Or vice versa, if we ever needed to!

 This implies there is more to be uncovered, only two of the features were used for steering.
 The patterns these deep learning models use to represent and transform matrices remain to be uncovered.

-Finding patterns in the features has proven less fruitful.
+Unfortunately, finding patterns in the features has proven less fruitful.
 We may have an incomplete subset of the relevant features, or Gemma is simply insufficiently trained on matrix operations to have a geometric representation of them.